iamareebjamal/get_results/README.md

 6. Downloaded results are stored in `/iaj/Store`.
 You can check individual results in any HTML Viewer or Browser.
 7. The worksheet is created in `/Output/` folder and contains CPI and SPI along with student information.

 **Note** : The script saves some configuration and database files in `/iaj/` folder for future faster loading and performance purposes.
-Please don't delete them.
-You can delete the HTML files in Store folder to download result again.
+Please don't delete them :sweat:.
+You can delete the HTML files in Store folder to download result again. :+1:

+Happy 'Result'ing and best of luck! :dancers:
+All Hail Python :raised_hands: